-To quantify this observation, we measure the cluster lengths, $\ell$, of the raft.
-The image processing protocols are described in Appendix~\ref{appB}.
-Figure~\ref{fig3} shows the distribution of cluster sizes at a liquid strain $\varepsilon=1.0$ for different pulling velocities.
-The results are largely independent of the liquid strain $\varepsilon$ for $\varepsilon \gtrsim 0.5$.
-This indicates that once a rift is formed, it does not collapse at later times.
-The ordinate is $\ell P(\ell)/\langle\ell\rangle$ where, for each velocity, $P(\ell)$ is the probability of finding a cluster of length $\ell$ and the average cluster length $\langle\ell\rangle = \sum\ell P(\ell)$.
-At small $V$, a large portion of the distribution sits close to the initial cluster size, $L_{x0}$.
+To quantify this observation, we measure the cluster length, $\ell$, of each raft as the width of the cluster parallel to the direction of pulling.
+The image processing protocols are described in Sec. \ref{sec2}.
+Figure~\ref{fig2} shows the distribution of cluster sizes at a liquid strain $\varepsilon=1.0$ for different pulling velocities.
+The results are largely independent of $\varepsilon$ for $0.5 \lesssim\varepsilon\lesssim 1.5$.
+Once formed, a rift does not immediately collapse.
+(However, in the long-time regime, not probed in this experiment, the capillary forces will eventually dominate the interparticle interaction because, with a constant pulling speed, $\varepsilon$ decreases as $L_x$ increases as shown in Eq.~\ref{eq1}.)
+The ordinate is $\ell P(\ell)/\langle \ell \rangle$, that is the most dominant cluster length for each velocity, where $P(\ell)$ is the probability of finding a cluster of length $\ell$ and the average cluster length $\langle \ell \rangle = \Sigma \ell P(\ell)$.
+Since the statistics of small $\ell$ is always higher than that of large $\ell$, the most dominant length shows how much material has cluster length $\ell$ and helps better identify the cluster distribution at different $V$.
+At small $V$, a large portion of the distribution remains close to the initial cluster size, $L_{x0}$.
 (The clusters can be larger than the $L_{x0}$ because the raft can still be slightly stretched at small $V$.)
 The distribution shifts to smaller $\ell$ as $V$ increases.
 At our highest pulling speed, $V$, most clusters have lengths between $d$ and $2d$.

-Figure ~\ref{fig4} shows the average cluster length $\langle\ell\rangle$ versus pulling speed $V$ at a fixed value of the strain, $\varepsilon=1.0$ for all water and glycerol-water experiments.
-One can see that $\langle\ell\rangle$ decreases monotonically with increasing $V$ and saturates at high velocities.
+Figure~\ref{fig3} shows the average cluster length $\langle \ell \rangle$ versus pulling speed $V$ at a fixed value of the strain, $\varepsilon=1.0$ for both water and glycerol-water experiments.
+One can see that $\langle \ell \rangle$ decreases monotonically with increasing $V$ and saturates at high velocities.
 Because the length of a cluster cannot be significantly larger than the size of the system, $L_{x0}$, or smaller than a particle diameter, $d$, we interpolate between the two extremes in our air-water data using:

-This fit is shown in Fig.~\ref{fig4} (a).
-Fitting to this form gives $b=1.1\pm0.2$ and $a = (1.2 \pm 0.4)\times 10^4$ in SI units.
+This fit is shown in Fig.~\ref{fig3}A. Fitting to this form gives $b=1.1\pm0.2$ and $a = (1.2 \pm 0.4)\times 10^4$ in SI units.